UPSC Prelims 2022 — practice paper

 Explanation

-Q3 · general studies
+Q3 · general_studies

 Consider the following pairs: Reservoirs States 1.
 Ghataprabha — Telangana 2.
 Gandhi Sagar — Madhya Pradesh 3.
 Indira Sagar — Andhra Pradesh 4.
 Maithon — Chhattisgarh How many pairs given above are not correctly matched?